| |

 NOTE: ALL OF THE FOLLOWING ARE OPEN TO PARTICIPANTS (STUDENTS AND NON-STUDENTS) WORLDWIDE.

-A condensed interdisciplinary three-month spring semester program from mid-February through mid-April of each year.
-Twelve (12) units of undergraduate or graduate credit are included, with an additional three units (for a total of up to 15) available by special arrangement.
+A condensed interdisciplinary three month spring semester program from mid-February through mid-April of each year.
+Twelve to fifteen units of academic credit are provided from the Universidad de San José (Costa Rica).

-A two-week ('J-term') short course offered in early January of each year.
-Three units of undergraduate or graduate credit are available through Humboldt State University.
+An eleven-day Winter seminar offered in early January of each year.
+Three units of academic credit are available through the Universidad de San José (Costa Rica).

-In addition to regular courses and programs, we also facilitate specialized study tours with academic partners.
+In addition to regular courses and programs, we also facilitate specialized study tours with Associate Partner institutions.

 Internships

-Most offerings include some service-learning at various field sites, and assistance is also provided to participants and alumni in arranging additional volunteer work with local environmental and social projects.
-In addition, volunteer/internship opportunities are available directly with EEI assisting with various projects related to sustainability and experiential education.
-Although some short-term opportunities may be available in our office in Costa Rica, there is also significant opportunity to volunteer or do an internship with EEI remotely from home.
+In addition to service-learning at various field sites during regular course offerings (and assistance in arranging additional volunteer work for participants and alumni), volunteer internship opportunities are available directly with EEI.
+Some short-term opportunities may be available in our office in Costa Rica assisting with various projects related to sustainability and experiential education (e.g., internet promotion, research & other special projects).
+In addition, there are often on-going opportunities to volunteer or do an internship with EEI remotely from home online.
 Please contact us if you may be interested.

 Academic Credit

-Credit for participation in EEI offerings is available through the Extended Education office of Humboldt State University (CA, U.S.A.), or other partner university where application is made directly.
-An additional fee may apply, depending whether or not credit is included.
-Alternatively, academic credit can be issued by the University of San José in Costa Rica.
-Although a transcript from those institutions is commonly accepted by numerous universities in other countries, each participant is responsible for making appropriate arrangements for transfer of that credit to their home institution.
+Credit for participation in EEI offerings is available as a transcript from the University of San José in Costa Rica, and/or through other international partner institutions as appropriate.
+Although such an approved Costa Rican university transcript is universally accepted by other universities worldwide, each participant is responsible for making appropriate arrangements for transfer to their home institution.
 Please note that it is strongly recommended that this be done before participation in the program if this is a prerequisite to participation.
 Because guidelines differ, it is necessary to contact the academic advisor at the home institution (where you go to school) to answer this question with certainty.

 Faculty